 Under the compromise, Texas would surrender its claim to New Mexico; California would be admitted as a free state; the slave trade would be banned in Washington; Utah and New Mexico would be allowed to decide for themselves whether to be slave or free states; and the Fugitive Slave Act would require government officials in free states and territories to return escaped slaves to their owners.

 Webster supported the compromise.
-He was frightened for the fate of the nation, but he was 68 and ailing.
+He feared for the fate of the nation, but at 68 his health was failing.
 “I am nearly broken down with labor and anxiety,” he said.

 He knew South Carolina Sen. John C. Calhoun intended a speech attacking compromise in early March.
 Webster wanted to help bring the moderates together to help Clay and Douglas, and he thought a speech could do it.

 So did others.
-He was told he would be greater than George Washington if he could pull it off.
+His supporters told him he would eclipse George Washington if he could pull it off.

 One Democrat begged Webster to reconcile the North and South.
 “Do it, Mr. Webster; as you can do it, like a bold and gifted Statesman and Patriot."